Heathcote High School: Bravery award

 A certificate of commendation for bravery was awarded by the New South Wales Parliament to teacher Greg Moon, with the commendation stating as follows:

 "Mr Moon was leading an expedition of 10 students along the Dufars river when assistant instructor Gemima Robey slipped and fell into the water at a dangerous bend.
 With no thought for his own safety, Mr Moon rescued Ms Robey from the river and immediately attempted to resuscitate her.
 Throughout this, Greg continued to manage the students who were under his care and becoming increasingly distressed."

 Sporting success

 In 2007, Year 12 Student Jacob Tito won the Pierre De Coubertin Award in recognition for his bravery in the sporting department.
-He was a contributor to sports such as swimming, athletics, touch football, Australian rules football and cross-country running (in which he was school champion, in age group, from 2005 to 2007 - Yr.
-10 to Yr.12.
+He was a contributor to sports such as swimming, athletics, touch football, Australian rules football and cross-country running (in which he was school champion, in age group, from 2005 to 2007 – Year 10 to Year 12.
 The Pierre de Coubertin Award is nominated to those high school students across Australia, via the Australian Olympic Committee.

 In 2019, Heathcote High School won the University Shield knock out rugby competition.
-Craig Holmes coached the team to victory, winning the grand final 56-12 against Bass High School.
+Craig Holmes coached the team to victory, winning the grand final 56–12 against Bass High School.